-Three regular attendees of the PNE Forces programme’s social and exercise sessions will be harnessing their own personal experiences as they take part in the Big PNE Sleep Out at Deepdale next month.
+Attendees of the PNE Forces programme’s social and exercise sessions will be harnessing their personal experiences as they take part in the Big PNE Sleep Out at Deepdale next month.

-Peter Judson, Chris Haddow and Steven Ford have proved both frequent and enthusiastic in the way of their involvement in the Forces programme, and given their military backgrounds and with Chris and Steve having had their own battle with homelessness, the trio felt that taking part in the Sleep Out would provide the perfect opportunity to give something back.
+Peter Judson and Chris Haddow have proved both frequent and enthusiastic in the way of their involvement in the Forces programme.
+Given their military backgrounds and with Chris having had his own battle with homelessness, the duo felt that taking part in the Sleep Out would provide the perfect opportunity to give something back.

 Organised by the Trust itself, along with Biffa, Blog Preston, Shout Network and the Foxton Centre, the Sleep Out is aiming to raise £ 50,000 for the Foxton Centre to allow the charity to buy and renovate a property for the use of homeless people in Preston, an initiative which has garnered plenty of admiration from the Forces participants.